Project Trellis Local Equity Program

 The Program is governed by the County of Humboldt’s Ordinance 2623, Resolution 19-23 and 19-24, applicable guidelines of the Bureau of Cannabis Control (“BCC”), The Governor's Office of Business and Economic Development (GO-Biz), and the California Cannabis Equity Act of 2018, and other applicable local and state laws and regulations.

 California State Senate Bill 1294 (SB1294) the California Cannabis Equity Act of 2018 dedicated "grant funds to assist local equity licensees in that local jurisdiction to gain entry to, and to successfully operate in, the state’s regulated cannabis marketplace."
 These state grant funds are available to local jurisdictions who have a created a local equity program, and support that program with a contribution of local funds.
 As defined in SB1294, the local jurisdiction can then administer these funds to individuals who are deemed equity eligible based on meeting the requirements outline in the jurisdiction's Local Equity Program Manual.
-Those who are deemed eligible must also be individuals who will apply for, or have applied for a permit in their local jurisdiction, Local Equity Applicants, or those who have obtained a permit within their local jurisdiction, Local Equity Licensee.
 These funds than can be issued to those Local Equity Applicants and Licensees for services that assist with entry into and successful operation within the State Cannabis marketplace.

 Humboldt County Cannabis Equity Assessment (CEA)